 - In a medium sized bowl, combine the rice flour, tapioca flour, corn flour (if using), and salt.

 - Crack the egg into the flour and mix.

 - Add the water and mix well to form a batter.

-- Once the oil has reached the desired temperature, dredge the vegetable with the 2 tablespoons of tapioca or corn flour and dip into the tempura batter.
-Dip one piece at a time and quickly drop into the oil.
+- Once the oil has reached the desired temperature, dredge the vegetable with 2 tablespoons of tapioca or corn flour and dip it into the tempura batter.
+Dip one piece at a time and quickly drop it into the oil.

 - Turn the vegetables over once to ensure even cooking on both sides.
 Each vegetable takes a different amount of time to cook.
 The sweet potatoes should take about 6-7 mins.
 The squash should take about 5-6 mins.
 And the broccoli should take about 3-4 mins to cook.

-- Line a baking tray with paper towel, place a cookie rack on the tray and place the cooked tempura onto the rack.
+- Line a baking tray with a paper towel, place a cookie rack on the tray, and place the cooked tempura onto the rack.
 Placing the tempura on the cookie rack keeps it from getting soggy.

 - Serve warm with tempura dipping sauce.

 - – Try using cauliflower or Chinese eggplant, or mushrooms.